-What if I need to repot it?
+How do you repot a Venus Flytrap?
 Always repot in peat moss or sphagnum peat.
 You can find it at your local garden center.

-My flytrap is dying back!
 Is it dead?
 Not necessarily.
-Sometimes, flytraps undergo a dormancy period during the winter months.
+Sometimes, Venus Flytraps undergo a dormancy period during the winter months.
 To test if it’s dead, feel below the soil.
 If the corm feels soft and squishy, it’s probably rotten and dead.
 If the corm is still firm, IT’S ALIVE!
 WOOHOO!
 Just give it a rest for a few months and put it in your fridge.
 When March rolls around, bring it out and start watering again and place it in its usual sunny spot.
 New leaves should begin emerging within a few weeks.

 FLYTRAPS ARE FUN:) They are great plants for families looking for a way to get their kids excited about indoor gardening.